 If you can afford it, buy frozen fruits and vegetables stamped USDA “U.S. Fancy,” the highest standard and the one most likely to deliver the most nutrients.
 As a rule, frozen fruits and vegetables are superior nutritionally to those that are canned because the canning process tends to result in nutrient loss.—Weil

-Terrific side options for this Easy Pasta Salad would be a baked sweet potato, corn on the cob, crusty bread, or even grilled asparagus.
+Terrific side options for this vegan Italian pasta salad would be a baked sweet potato, corn on the cob, crusty bread, or even grilled asparagus.
 Nothing says delicious and convenient like a fast, fresh, and easy pasta salad.

 - 1 cup frozen mixed vegetables corn, green peas, carrots, green beans, etc.